5 financial planning to-dos for your annual New Year's Resolution

 3. Review your housing mortgage

-Taking the time to review your housing mortgage at the beginning of the year can be a smart financial move that leads to savings in interest payments.
+Reviewing your housing mortgage at the beginning of the year can be a wise financial move that leads to savings in interest payments.

-Using a bank loan to pay for your housing mortgage?
-It’s a good idea to periodically review the different housing loan packages offered by the banks.
-Since interest rates can fluctuate, look out for loan options that reduce your interest amount and thereby your monthly housing mortgage repayments .
+If you are using a bank loan to pay for your housing mortgage, it’s a good idea to periodically review the different housing loan packages offered by the banks.
+Since interest rates can fluctuate, look out for loan options that reduce your interest amount and lower your monthly housing mortgage repayments.

 4. Update your CPF nomination

-Making a CPF nomination allows you to determine the persons who get your CPF savings after your passing.
-Without a CPF nomination, the Public Trustee Office will distribute your CPF savings in cash according to Singapore’s intestacy laws or an inheritance certificate for Muslims.
+Making a CPF nomination allows you to determine the person(s) who receive your CPF savings after your passing.
+Without a CPF nomination, your CPF savings will be paid to the Public Trustee Office for distribution in cash according to Singapore’s intestacy laws (or an inheritance certificate for Muslims).

-Your family will have to apply to the Public Trustee’s Office in order to receive your CPF savings.
+Your family will then have to apply to the Public Trustee’s Office to receive your CPF savings.
 This process can take up to six months and includes an administrative fee.

 As your relationships and life circumstances can change over time, it is a good idea to review your CPF nomination annually to ensure that it reflects your current wishes.